Git Integration for Jira Cloud Documentation

 Check an integration Regardless of arriving webhooks 19.2 hrs 24 hr

-If the indexing has been requested by a user or a webhook, it will be executed immediately – regardless of any skipping settings.
+If a user or webhook requests indexing, the system executes it immediately – regardless of any skipping settings.

 There can be an additional delay with repository indexer checking due to fetch delay.